 Montana Rural Physician

-Individuals eligible to apply for funds must be United States citizens, nationals, or foreign nationals who:
+Eligible individuals include United States citizens, nationals or foreign nationals who:

 - Have a doctor of medicine or doctor of osteopathic medicine degree, and

-- Are eligible for and obtain licensure in the State of Montana.
+- Are eligible for and obtain licensure in the State of Montana, and

 - Have full hospital privileges within the broad community in which they practice.